What are Mala Beads?

 ~ Tassel ~

-We hand make all our tassels with 100% cotton thread, available in a variety of colours.
+We hand make all tassels with 100% cotton or pure silk thread, available in a range of colours.

 How to use Mala Beads

-Mala beads are generally held in the left hand and used with gentleness and respect; they are sacred beads intended for spiritual practice.
+Hold the beads in the left hand and use with gentleness and respect; they are sacred beads intended for spiritual practice.

-One bead is counted for each recitation of the mantra, starting with the first bead next to the “guru” bead.
+Count one bead for each recitation of the mantra, starting with the first bead next to the “guru” bead.
 The guru bead, or mother bead, is often larger and usually has 3 holes.